top of page

 Bada / Bade

-Associated with Bate, a village between Duhok and Zawita.
+A place-linked name associated with Bate, a village between Duhok and Zawita.

 Bafrin / Befrîn / Befraw / Befrî